AstroClef/AstroClef/README.md

 - 👋 Hi, I’m @AstroClef
-- 👀 I’m interested in Software Project Management and game development.
+- 👀 I’m interested in Software Project Management!
-- 🌱 I’m currently learning Python, C#, and the Unity game engine.
-Unreal is looking pretty tasty too!
+- 🌱 I’m currently learning Python, C#, and position myself as a Technical Project Manager. *Unreal is looking pretty tasty too!*
 - 💞️ I’m always looking to learn and collaborate where ever I can to practice my development skill set.

 <!---